TomPace101/nanopore_diffusion/notes.md

 # Refactoring: Requests and Handlers

-In the info below, reqdata means the request includes data other than just the input and output files

-Mesh generation:
-  - construct template from geometry definition (reqdata -> .geo.jinja2)
-  - create geo file from template and values (.geo.jinja2 + reqdata -> .geo)
-  - run gmsh (.geo -> .msh)
-  - run dolfin-convert (.msh -> .xml (3))
-  - hdf5 conversion (.xml (3) -> .hdf5) [write a python function, in a module supporting command line]
-  - later steps only (.geo -> .hdf5)
-  - all but template construction (.geo.jinja2 + .yaml -> .hdf5)
-  - all steps (.yaml)
-Simulation:
-  The list below is still the most complete

-## Lengthy discussion

 So what's the bigger pattern we have here?
 The one that applies to mesh generation, simulation, collecting, and plotting.